AustinWiley/node-word-guess/README.md

 ### Instructions on how to use node-constructor-word-guess

 1. Copy the `node-constructor-word-guess` repository to your computer.
-Navigate to the root of your project and run `npm install` in a terminal to download the nessesary `inquirer` npm packages.
+Navigate to the root of your project and run `npm install` in a terminal to download the nessesary `inquirer` npm package.

 2. Open a node termial to run the `index.js` file.